StrikeVaults/FalconOne/README.md

 GENERAL NOTICE:

 FalconOne is deployed for ethical and educational purposes only.
-[Users Should READ before starting the installation process.](#8-user-Terms)
+[Users Should READ the Terms before starting the installation process.](#8-user-Terms)

 ## Contents